oga114/200Days10minCode/log.md

 ✅ Developing a web system using TypeScript

 Day 180:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 181:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 182:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 183:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 184:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 185:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 186:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript

 Day 187:
+🔹 Focus:TypeScrip
+✅ Developing a web system using TypeScript

+Day 189:
-🔹 Focus:TypeScrip t
+🔹 Focus:TypeScrip
 ✅ Developing a web system using TypeScript